Citizens Commission on Human Rights

 References

-2. Statistics generated on Medicare Australia website using MBS item code: 14224 for electroconvulsive therapy. http://medicarestatistics.humanservices.gov.au/statistics/mbs_item.jsp ; For the MBS Item Code: http://www9.health.gov.au/mbs/search.cfm and enter “electroconvulsive therapy” in the search box ; “Number of Electroconvulsive Therapy Treatments (Item 14224 by state and territory for calendar years 2016, 2017 and 2018 for age groups under 10, 10-14 years and 15-19 years old,” Freedom of Information Request, Australian Government Department of Health, Department Reference Number: FOI 1150, Document 1, contact Department of Health or CCHR for statistics.; Mental Health Review Tribunal Annual Report 2021, p.
-25.
+- Medicare-funded ECT statistics generated on Medicare Australia website using MBS item code 14224 (electroconvulsive therapy). http://medicarestatistics.humanservices.gov.au/statistics/mbs_item.jsp ; MBS Item Code obtained from http://www9.health.gov.au/mbs/search.cfm by entering “electroconvulsive therapy” in the search box.
+“Number of Electroconvulsive Therapy Treatments (Item 14224 by state and territory for calendar years) ; “2016, 2017 and 2018 for age groups under 10, 10-14 years and 15-19 years old,” Freedom of Information Request, Australian Government Department of Health, Department Reference Number: FOI 1150, Document 1, contact Department of Health or CCHR for statistics ; Mental Health Review Tribunal Annual Report 2022, pages 25, 45. https://mhrt.nsw.gov.au/annual-reports.html

-9. “People who received mental health care provided by State and Territory public mental health services and who significantly improved, by service type and age group,” Productivity Commission Report on Government Services 2021, Part E, Section 13, 28 January 2021, Table 13A.62. https://www.pc.gov.au/research/ongoing/report-on-government-services/2021/health/services-for-mental-health ; “Readmissions to hospital within 28 days of discharge, by selected characteristics,” Productivity Commission Report on Government Services 2021, Part E, Section 13, 28 January 2021, Table 13A.33. https://www.pc.gov.au/research/ongoing/report-on-government-services/2021/health/services-for-mental-health
+- “People who received mental health care provided by State and Territory public mental health services and who significantly improved, by service type and age group,” Productivity Commission Report on Government Services 2023, Part E, Section 13, 2 February 2023, Table 13.A64. https://www.pc.gov.au/ongoing/report-on-government-services/2023/health/services-for-mental-health ; “Readmissions to hospital within 28 days of discharge, by selected characteristics,” Productivity Commission Report on Government Services 2023, Part E, Section 13, 2 February 2023, Table 13A.35.

 https://www.aihw.gov.au/news-media/media-releases/2011/2011-mar/cardiovascular-disease-most-deaths-and-highest-co